Sally Dominguez: Early life and education

-Notable Projects
+Projects

-From 2000 to 2008, was the founder and creative director of BUG Design.
+From 2000 to 2008, she was the founder and creative director of BUG Design.
 While working with Susan Burns at BUG Design, Dominguez practiced sustainable architecture and eventually designed the award-winning Nest high chair.
 The Nest high chair is now held in the Permanent Collection of the Powerhouse Museum and has received numerous awards for its safe, practical, aesthetically pleasing design.
 Two additional products – the Nest low chair and Nuzzle cup holder table – were also designed to accompany the Nest high chair.

-In 2004 she invented her most well-known innovation, a rainwater tank which could be used in either horizontal or vertical orientation, the modular Rainwater Hog.
+In 2004, she invented her most well-known innovation, a rainwater tank which could be used in either horizontal or vertical orientation, the modular Rainwater Hog.
 As a native Australian living in southern California, Dominguez was well acquainted with the struggles of living in a dry climate.
 She invented the Rainwater Hog in order to provide rainwater storage systems to a wider variety of customer.
 Previously, rainwater collection and storage systems were quite large and expensive, but Dominguez's modular design allows for a far more accessible and customizable solution for homes, businesses, and schools.
 Beyond the modular nature of the Rainwater Hog, the tanks are also UV-resistant, reusable, and can be discreetly installed vertically or horizontally, which are all essential for creating long-lasting, customizable rainwater storage solutions.
 Additionally, the Rainwater Hog is safer than previously available options because it can not spill, tip, opr spin, and it can withstand over double the pressure of a traditional rainwater storage barrel.

 Sally developed the Adventurous Thinking 10X Mindset, which is a strategy for innovation that relies on "bearable discomfort" and the five lens tool kit to reignite the curious mindset that is the key to consistent innovation.
 The Adventurous Thinking 10X Mindset program partners with Stanford University to teach the keys to consistent innovation.
 The program has been used by numerous Fortune500 companies, NASA, the Shenzhen Government, Clif Bar, and the Australian education system.

 Since the start of COVID-19, Dominguez has focused on digitizing organizations and providing hybrid solutions focused on stimulating human connection and decentralized resilience.
 Dominguez currently spends the majority of her time lecturing on design for the Board of Studies DesignTech and freelance writing on design, product innovation and sustainability in design for Monument, G and Wheels magazine.
 In February, 2021, Dominguez released Epic Resilience, a book explaining the strategy for developing personal resilience and a growth mindset to not only survive but thrive in a world of constant change.